ROSEN, NATIONAL INVESTOR COUNSEL, Encourages Unicycive Therapeutics, Inc. Investors to Secure Counsel Before Important Deadline in Securities Fraud Lawsuit – UNCY

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Unicycive Therapeutics, Inc. (NASDAQ: UNCY) between March 29, 2024 and June 27, 2025, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than October 14, 2025.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Unicycive Therapeutics, Inc. (NASDAQ: UNCY) between March 29, 2024 and June 27, 2025, both dates inclusive (the “Class Period”), of the important October 14, 2025 lead plaintiff deadline.

 SO WHAT: If you purchased Unicycive securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.